CE-Civil Engineering Courses

 Behavior, strength, and design of reinforced concrete structural members (beams, columns, one-way slabs, and continuous beams) subjected to moment, shear, and axial forces according to the American Concrete Institute Building Code Requirements for Structural Concrete (ACI 318).
 Crack control and serviceability considerations.
 Introduction to the design of reinforced concrete structures.

-Prerequisites: CE 222 [Min Grade: D] and CE 360 [Min Grade: C]
+Prerequisites: CE 222 [Min Grade: D](Can be taken Concurrently) and CE 360 [Min Grade: C]

 CE 456.
 Prestressed Concrete Design.
 3 Hours.